HomeSite Map

 “Because there were a lot of record companies in America, lots of records seemed only to be distributed on a local basis…However, many of the small companies were affiliated with major labels that had distribution in the UK, so some obscure American records ended up being sold in the UK but unknown in America.”

-This explanation by George Harrison sheds considerable light on how an extremely obscure song like “Devil In Her Heart” ended up on a million selling British and American album.
-The song was originally titled “Devil In His Heart” and recorded by a young girl-group out of Hamtramck, Michigan called The Donays.
-The record, the only one recorded by the group, was released on the local Detroit label “Correc-tone Records” in mid 1962.
-This small company, as George Harrison explained above, had an affiliation with a larger label from New York City, Brent Records, who picked up the record for national distribution.
+This explanation by George Harrison sheds a lot of light on how an obscure song like “Devil In Her Heart” ended up on a million selling British and American album.
+This song was originally titled “Devil In His Heart” and recorded by a young girl-group out of Hamtramck, Michigan called The Donays.
+This record, which was the only one recorded by the group, was released on the local Detroit label “Correc-tone Records” in mid 1962.
+This small record company, as George referred to above, had an affiliation with a larger label from New York City, Brent Records, who picked up the record for national distribution.
 Although its b-side, “Bad Boy,” received substantial airplay in the Michigan area, the single missed the US charts.
 The single did get picked up by the UK label Oriole Records and was released there, but it didn't chart in Britain either.

 Brian (Epstein) had had a policy at NEMS (record store) of buying at least one copy of every record that was released,” George Harrison continues, “consequently he had records that weren’t hits in Britain, weren’t even hits in America.
 Before we were going to a gig, we’d meet in the record store, after it had shut, and we’d search the racks like ferrets to see what new ones were there…’Devil In Her Heart’ and Barrett Strong’s ‘Money’ were records that we’d picked up and played in the shop and thought were interesting."
 The Beatles discovered the record in October of 1962 and shortly thereafter incorporated it into their live performances.